VakhoKontridze/VCore/Documentation/Network Requests with Gateways.md

 }
 ```

-Request is initiated to retrieve an `UIImage` and print the download progress:
+Request is initiated to retrieve a `UIImage` and print the download progress:

 ```swift
 Task(operation: {